enocom/samples-style-guide/content/en/_index.md

     // Imports the Google Cloud Data Loss Prevention library const DLP = require('@google-cloud/dlp');

-    // Instantiates a reusable client object
+    // Instantiates a reusable client object in the global scope.
-    // (Node.js will autom)
-    const dlp = new DLP.DlpServiceClient();
+    // (Node.js will automatically clean it up when the script terminates.) const dlp = new DLP.DlpServiceClient();
   {{< /tab >}}
 {{< /tabpane >}}